lvhoanthanh/react-login/backend/readme.md

 # Project Specification: Real-time Score Tracking

 **Application Version:** 1.0.0
-**Document Version:** 1.0.0
+**Document Version:** 1.0.1
 **Last Updated:** 2025-08-24

 ## 1. Introduction
-This document specifies the requirements and architecture for a real-time score tracking system using **Socket.IO** for real-time
+This document specifies the requirements and architecture for a real-time score tracking system using **Socket.IO** for real-time communication.

 ---